New Zealand’s Best-Loved Wine Varietal

 Little more than twenty years ago, Pinot Noir was barely known and even less likely grown in New Zealand, but it has quickly become our most exported red wine and the country’s second-largest export overall, with more than 1.5 million cases of New Zealand Pinot Noir are exported annually.

-The varietal is predominantly grown in the cooler southerly regions: Wairarapa, Marlborough, Nelson, North Canterbury and Central Otago, home to some of the leading vineyards in the country – the best place to celebrate this International Pinot Noir Day.
+The varietal is predominantly grown in the cooler southerly regions: Wairarapa, Marlborough, Nelson, North Canterbury and Central Otago, home to some of the leading vineyards in the country.

 Wairarapa